jeancochrane/jeancochrane.com/content/blog/process-and-procedure.md

         (else (list-to-string (string-append str " " (string (car lst))) (cdr lst)))))
 ```

-Finally, we need a procedure to successively build up rows.
+Finally, we need a procedure to build up rows.
 The key to doing
 this iteratively is to recognize that we actually need two state variables:
 one to hold the current row as a list (`lst`) and one to hold the string that
 collates all of the lists for printing (`str`).